 Allan spun the screen back and moved next to his brother pointing to the section that had caught his attention.

 “It was, until now, just a load of shadows, but that was before I knew about these boys.”

 Joseph stared at the text deep in thought.

 Perhaps the most frightening of Shadow People are those with red glowing eyes causing the observer to experience feelings of paralysis and extreme terror.
 They are said to be the embodiment of pure evil.

-The accompanying artists impression was of a black hooded etherial figure, within which crimson eyes stared out of the screen.
+The accompanying artists impression showed a black hooded etherial figure, whose crimson eyes stared from the screen.
 Jo cast his mind back to the running ghost.
 He could see it now.
 The fear and reckless dash along the road.
 The stumble, getting back up unsteadily and then the spectral blade erupting through his chest.
 Concentrating hard, Joseph tried to see into the swirling mists under the Hunter’s Moon and then he saw them.
 Two red eyes looking directly at him.
 He gasped – paralyisis and extreme terror – and ripped himself back into the room with Allan.

 Hangovers suddenly felt less onerous.